The primary laws of the European Union (EU) are contained in the treaties agreed between member states.

 The European Charter of Fundamental Rights has the same legal value as the treaties.

-Regulations are laws that apply to all member states (they have direct effect).
+Regulations are laws that apply to all member states.
 They become part of national law and can be enforced through the national courts of each member state from the time they come into force.